Gas and electricity competition - information for consumers

 Process of switching supplier

-The transfer process, which is organised by your new supplier, should take no longer than 21 days from the date the new supplier receives your completed application.
+The transfer process, which is organised by your new supplier, usually takes around 17 days but should take no longer than 21 days from the date the new supplier receives your completed application.
 Your new supplier will tell your current supplier that you are leaving.
 You will need to provide your meter readings: keep a note of these readings for yourself.
 Your current supplier has the right to object to a transfer (if you are in debt with them, for example).
 Ask about arrangements for paying off outstanding debts.

 Will I be able to change my mind once I've agreed a contract?